Exploring Art Therapy

 Today, art therapy is recognized as a legitimate therapeutic practice and can help promote healing and growth through artworks, such as those that might capture nature’s beauty and the complexity of everyday life.

-Known works from this treatment
+Known works from art therapists

 Certified art therapists are mental health counselors, social workers, psychologists, or therapists trained in art therapy methods.
 Before being accepted into art therapy work, art therapists must receive a license through the Art Therapy Credentials Board, making them a constituent of the American Art Therapy Association.
 To become a board-certified art therapist, individuals must also have a master's degree or higher in psychology, social work, or a related field.

-Mental health benefits of creativity
+Mental health benefits of art and creativity

 Art therapy services can benefit a diverse population of people looking for new coping skills.
 For example, some individuals may find it difficult to describe what they are feeling or have experienced.
 A therapist who knows how to use art therapy can help them create a visual representation of their emotions and experiences through art.

-Peer-reviewed studies have revealed that art therapy effectively addresses the following:
+Peer-reviewed studies have revealed art therapy addresses:

 • Emotional conflicts